 Student Academic Records

-Student academic (and related) records are kept in Registration Services on both the Biddeford and the Portland Campus.
+Student academic (and related) records are kept in Registrar's office on both the Biddeford campus and the Portland campus.

-University students wishing to review their records may do so by providing a written request to Registration Services at least 48 hours in advance of the desired appointment.
+University students wishing to review their records may do so by providing a written request to Registrar's office at least 48 hours in advance of the desired appointment.

 Student Conduct Records